I am a musician from Portland, Oregon.

 My musical life and career began when I was five, and begged my parents to let me take piano lessons.
 It was the thing I spent the bulk of my time doing for the following 35 years.
 After high school, I attended Indiana University and the University of Oregon, but ultimately dropped out to gain professional experience in performance, recording, and composition.
 I spent the next 20 years touring nationally and globally, collaborating with a wide variety of groups and artists, and working my own projects.

 Of the latter, easily the most significant was The Visible Men, in which I composed, sang, and played keyboards.
 Over seven years we released two studio albums, and nearly completed a third, which one day may be rescued from the vault.
 For more information on The Visible Men, please visit the music page on this site.

 After The Visible Men disbanded, I joined the Santa Barbara, California outfit Mad Caddies, and toured and recorded with them for the next seven years.
 Through them, I met Tony Sly, who I worked with on the albums Sad Bear and Acoustic II, and Fat Mike, who I collaborated with on the musical Home Street Home, and for whom I wrote the AVN award-winning score for the soundtrack of Rubber Bordello.
 For more information on my music career, feel free to peruse this Wikipedia page.

-Starting in 2019, I began working on a number of new musical projects, which will hope to see their completion by mid-2021.
+Starting in 2019, I began working on a number of new musical projects, which will hope to see their completion by mid-2022.
 In the spring of 2020, I was also fortunate enough to be asked to join a collective of musicians and songwriters, called the Friday Night Song Club.
 Members are given a title and three prompts each week, and each person writes and records a submission for the live-stream the coming Friday.
-The complete archive of livestreams can be found here, and the Band Camp page for the collective, here.
-This project is about to enter its third season, with its 41st official episode airing on March 26, 2021.
+The complete archive of livestreams can be found here, and the Bandcamp page for the collective, here.
+This project is about to enter its sixth season, with its 72nd episode set to air on May 20th, 2022.